Tripartite-class minehunter: Netherlands

 The minehunters were constructed at the Van der Giessen-de-Noord yard in Amsterdam, a specially constructed site completed in 1978.
 Middelburg and Hellevoetsluis were optioned by Egypt, but due to financial issues, were instead completed for the Royal Netherlands Navy.
 Two ships of a modified design were built for the Indonesian Navy which led to the delay of Vlaardingen and Willemstad's construction.

 In 2000, three ships (Alkmaar, Delfzijl and Dordrecht) were withdrawn from service, followed by two more (Harlingen and Scheveningen) in 2003.
 All five were sold to Latvia with handovers beginning in 2007.
 Four more ships, (Haarlem, Maassluis, Middelburg and Hellevoetsluis) were decommissioned in 2011 following a series of deep budget cuts to the navy.
 Two of them (Maassluis and Hellevoetsluis) were sold to Bulgaria in 2019.
 In 2021 it was indicated that a further two ships would be sold to Pakistan.
 Haarlem and Middelburg were transported via a heavy-lift ship to Pakistan in late 2022.

+As of 2023, the Netherlands is planning to transfer two Alkmaar-class ships to Ukraine in 2025.
+The vessels would be used to clear mines dropped into the Black Sea during Russia's invasion of Ukraine.

 Export

 Bulgaria

 The Bulgarian Navy acquired one Tripartite-class minehunter from Belgium in 2007 and two from the Netherlands in 2019.
 The ex-Myosotis was transferred in 2009 and renamed Tsibar.
 The ex-Maasluis and ex-Hellevoetsluis were transferred in 2020 and renamed Mesta and Struma, respectively.

+In 2025, Bulgaria expressed interest in the remaining Belgian and Dutch Tripartite-class mine hunters, due to the remaining threat of mines in the Black Sea.
+In September 2025, the Belgian government decided to donate its four remaining Tripartite-class minehunters to Bulgaria.
+Bulgaria will pay Belgian companies €24 million for their modernization.
+The Dutch government is considering donating its last three remaining Tripartite-class minehunters to Bulgaria as well.
+On 15 September Gijs Pepijn Tuinman confirmed three Dutch Alkmaar-class minesweepers will be delivered to Bulgaria in 2027 and 2028.